Status Updating via Integrated Sensing and Communication: Freshness Optimisation: Problem Statement

 \subsection{Freshness Metric}

-We now formalise the temporal evolution of information freshness at the source and the base station.
-We define the age of information at an entity as the elapsed time since the generation of the most recent successfully received update by that agent.
-For each entity $i \in \{s,b\}$, let $\aoi^i_{k}$ denote the age of information at time $k$ before the ISAC action, and $\aoi^i_{k^+}$ denote the age of information at time $k$ after the ISAC action.
-Depending on sensing and communication attempts, the AoI variables of the source and the base station are updated over time.
-In particular, for a successful sensing attempt at time $k$, the base station directly observes the source state.
-Hence, we~have

-The source is not updated in this case, i.e., $\aoi^s_{k^+}=\aoi^s_k$.
-Moreover, for a successful communication attempt at time $k$, the base station transmits its estimate to the source, and their information becomes aligned.
-Hence, we have

-The base station itself is not updated in this case, i.e., $\aoi^b_{k^+}=\aoi^b_k$.
-Finally, when no sensing or communication update occurs, no entity is updated.
-Therefore, between time instants $k^+$ and $k+1$, the AoI increases linearly with time, and we can write
+We define the age of information (AoI) at an entity, namely the source or the base station, as the elapsed time since the most recent state information available at that entity was successfully acquired.
+For $e \in \{s,b\}$, where $s$ and $b$ index the source and the base station, let $\alpha^e_{k}$ denote the AoI at time $k$ before the ISAC action, and $\alpha^e_{k^+}$ denote the AoI at time $k$ after the ISAC action.
+These variables quantify the freshness of the state information $\hat{Z}_k$ and $\tilde{Z}_k$.
+The evolution of the AoI variables at the source and the base station is governed by the outcomes of sensing and communication actions.
+In particular, under a successful sensing action at time $k$, the base station directly refreshes its local state information, while the source is not updated.
+Hence, we have $\alpha^s_{k^+} = \alpha^s_k$ and $\alpha^b_{k^+} = 0$.
+Moreover, under a successful communication action at time $k$, the base station conveys its local state information to the source, so that the two sides become aligned, while the base station itself is not updated.
+Hence, we have $\alpha^s_{k^+} = \alpha^b_k$ and $\alpha^b_{k^+} = \alpha^b_k$.
+However, if neither sensing nor communication action succeeds, no entity is updated.
+Therefore, we have $\alpha^e_{k^+} = \alpha^e_{k}$.
+Finally, between time instants $k^+$ and $k+1$, the AoI increases linearly with time, and we have $\alpha^e_{k+1} = \alpha^e_{k^+} + 1$.

-This AoI evolution model captures the freshness dynamics induced by the interplay between sensing and communication in the ISAC system and forms the basis for the subsequent formulation.